Editor's note: This article was originally published Sept. 6, 2011.

-“In my 10 years cooking food for the kids in Wellesley and managing the kitchen at the Middle School we never had one complaint from the Board of Health,” said Sarah Pozzi, one of the 25 town workers who lost their jobs when the School Committee hired Chartwells to take over food services.
+“In my 10 years cooking food for the kids in Wellesley and managing the kitchen at the we never had one complaint from the Board of Health,” said Sarah Pozzi, one of the 25 town workers who lost their jobs when the School Committee

 “It was like our own kitchen.
 The people they brought in don’t have our experience,” she said.

-She was speaking before the Board of Health found food temperature violations at the Middle School cafeteria last week.
+She was speaking before the Board of Health found at the Middle School cafeteria last week.

 Pozzi is one of the 18 food service department workers who did not take jobs with Chartwells, although they were given first refusal as part of the contract the town bargained with the company.